YanLunHuang/Full-image-only-model-single-stream-/README.md

 ### The new dense_ss is modified by me. (can adjust reuse factor)
 ### I also compare with Dylan's project to adjust the reuse factor.
 ### The synthesis time will be a liitle longer. ( 1hour_10mins -> 1hour_50mins )
+### The upsamping layer & normalized layer & leaky_relu layer all have been modified.
 ### The COSIM result is correct!!